apache/druid/docs/querying/granularities.md

   - `quarter`
   - `year`

-> NOTE
+The minimum and maximum granularities are `none` and `all`, described as follows:
-> * `all` buckets everything into a single bucket
+* `all` buckets everything into a single bucket.
-> * `none` does not bucket data (it actually uses the granularity of the index - minimum here is `none` which means millisecond granularity).
-Using `none` in a [TimeseriesQuery](../querying/timeseriesquery.md) is currently not recommended (the system will try to generate 0 values for all milliseconds that didn’t exist, which is often a lot).
+* `none` does not mean zero bucketing.
+It buckets data to millisecond granularity—the granularity of the internal index.
+You can think of `none` as equivalent to `millisecond`.
+  > Do not use `none` in a [timeseries query](../querying/timeseriesquery.md); Druid fills empty interior time buckets with zeroes, meaning the output will contain results for every single millisecond in the requested interval.

 #### Example: